Tan Cheng Hoe

-Tan Cheng Hoe (陈清和) is a Malaysian football manager and former football player who was recently the manager of Thai League 1 club Police Tero.
+Tan Cheng Hoe (陈清和) is a Malaysian football manager and former football player who is the interim head coach of Malaysia and also as its technical director.
+He is also the assistant coach of Malaysia U23.
 He was the assistant coach for the Malaysia national team during K. Rajagopal and Nelo Vingada era before he was chosen as the head coach of the national team.

 Club career

 Kedah

 As a player, Tan played for Kedah in three Malaysia Cup finals from 1988 to 1990.
 He lost the 1988 and 1989 finals, but finally won the trophy in 1990.

 Tan made an appearance for Malaysia Selection in a match against Aston Villa on 20 May 1991.
 In September 1991, he was part of Malaysia B team managed by M. Karathu for TAAN Cup, an invitational tournament in Kathmandu Nepal.
 Malaysia B team won the tournament beating Tiong Bahru of Singapore 2–0.

 Managerial career

 Early coaching

 Tan began his career at Kedah in 2003.
 Kedah were also keen for Tan Cheng Hoe to stay in football and offered him the role of coach which he held until October 2004.